jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 |`up`				| new `3`d plots | set with tuple, see [controls](https://plotly.com/python/3d-camera-controls/) |
 |`eye`				| new `3`d plots | set with tuple, see [controls](https://plotly.com/python/3d-camera-controls/) |

 As seen in the example there are *many* ways to specify a color.
-These can be by name (as a string); by name (as a symbol), using HEX colors (as strings), using `rgb`.
+These can be by name (as a symbol or as a string),  using HEX colors (as strings), using `rgb`.
 (The `rgb` function, unlike the standard `Colors.RGB`, uses values in `0` to `255` to specify the values and also can take a fourth argument for an alpha value, which is useful for filling with opacity.)

 Some exported names are used to adjust a plot after construction: